A family of three standing on a gravel path near a river with a waterfall, surrounded by green trees and rocky cliffs, on a cloudy day.

 A man and two children looking through a coin-operated telescope at a scenic view of a river and trees on a bright, sunny day.

-Great for a deep dive into one particular issue ie. family transitions such as moving, adding a sibling etc. or gaining skills in advocating for your neurodivergent child in school or the medical system.
+Great for a shorter deep dive into one particular issue ie. family transitions such as moving, adding a sibling etc. or gaining skills in practical help and advocating for your neurodivergent child in school or the medical system.

-After 6 weeks you are welcome to continue into the 12 week program (at a discount), or add more sessions on.
+After 6 weeks you are welcome to continue into the 12 week program (which comes with Jai portal with helpful videos and workbook), or add more one on one sessions on.

 6 Week Intensive